pippinbarr/itisasifyouweredoingwork/process/README.md

   - You earn more work units as you get promoted (but need more for a promotion)
   - The game becomes more frenetic as you go (but starts less frenetic than it is now)
   - The promotion titles are more serious (and perhaps have an actual observable hierarchy)
-* Add an 'about' icon to the desktop that has a text-file explaining the software and its use
 * Fix the case issues with the technology corpus
 * Increase work time (and possibly break time), maybe more like 3 minutes and 1 minute, or even 5 minutes and 2 minutes... (the risk here is that people stop playing before they see the break...)
-* Close dialogs on break instead of destroy and reopen them afterwards so that you resume work rather than starting fresh each round
 * Check for sound effects coverage
-* Add more desktop images (or maybe just the four, but nail the tone - the work one is amazing)
-* Reconsider the texts in document and email - could that be more technology oriented somehow?
-There's a pleasure in being able to _read_ what you type, is one reason to maintain the current thing.
-What about writing the text of technical manuals?
+* Write the about text for the about icon
+* Throw some technology names into the inspirationals here and there at random?

 ### Bugs

-* If breakout loads while the window doesn't have focus it won't start
-* Mary says she found a bug where you keep getting promoted even if totally inactive
+* Still possible to get [undefined] as a button label on WorkDialog (happened on one with 3 buttons that I saw)

 ---

+* ~~**ALSO DID MY BEST TO GENDER NEUTRALISE IT** Edit the list of inspirational stuff and remove over-specific elements~~
+* ~~**I'LL GO THROUGH AND DO AN EDIT TO REMOVE SOME OF THE INSPIRATIONALS THAT ARE TOO SPECIFIC** Reconsider the texts in document and email - could that be more technology oriented somehow?
+There's a pleasure in being able to _read_ what you type, is one reason to maintain the current thing.
+What about writing the text of technical manuals?~~

+* ~~Add more desktop images (or maybe just the four, but nail the tone - the work one is amazing)~~
+* ~~Add an 'about' icon to the desktop that can have a text-file explaining the software and its use~~
+* ~~Close dialogs on break instead of destroy and reopen them afterwards so that you resume work rather than starting fresh each round~~
+* ~~**I DON'T THINK THIS CAN BE HAPPENING** Mary says she found a bug where you keep getting promoted even if totally inactive~~
+* ~~**APPEARS TO HAVE BEEN FIXED DURING OTHER WORK ON BREAKOUT CONTROL FROM MAIN SCRIPT** If breakout loads while the window doesn't have focus it won't start~~
 * ~~Build testable version and send to J+M~~
 * ~~Hold for audio load~~
 * ~~**THINKING THIS IS ACTUALLY OVERKILL** Add pep talk dialog when they get a dialog wrong - "are you sure you got that right?" and also like "You can do this!", "Don't stop now!"
 "Don't give up!" if they click the close button on a work dialog?)~~